kondrak/vkQuake2/README.md

 - Axel Gneiting for [vkQuake](https://github.com/Novum/vkQuake) which was a great inspiration and a rich source of knowledge
 - LunarG team and the Khronos Group for their invaluable help and resources
 - Dorian Apanel and the Intel team for technical support, inspiring email discussions and blazing-fast reaction to driver bug reports!

+See also
+===
+- [SauRay](https://github.com/HonestGamingInc/vkQuake2_SauRay) - a server-side anti-wallhack solution using hardware accelerated ray-tracing, using vkQuake2 as a PoC
+- [yquake2/ref_vk](https://github.com/yquake2/ref_vk) - Vulkan Renderer Library for Yamagi Quake 2 based on vkQuake2

 Known Issues
 ===